Chevrotain/chevrotain/examples/parser/README.md

 A some simple examples of using the Chevrotain Parser to resolve some common parsing problems/scenarios:

-To run all the parser examples's tests:
+To run all the parser examples' tests:

 - `npm install` (only once)
 - `npm test`